Tommy Bolt: Professional career

 Bolt was the fifth PGA Tour player to shoot a round of 60 when he did it in the second round of the 1954 Insurance City Open at the par-71 Wethersfield Country Club, outside Hartford, Connecticut.
 Previously, Al Brosch, Wally Ulrich, Ted Kroll and Bill Nary had also scored 60.
 Bolt had 11 birdies in his round and had a putt for a 59, but missed a 15-foot putt for birdie on the 18th green.
 Bolt had scored 71 in his first round and followed with rounds of 69 and 71 over his final 36 holes.
 Bolt tied with Earl Stewart, but won an 18-hole playoff the following day.

 Bolt was a member of the United States Ryder Cup teams in 1955 and 1957.
 In 1955, at Thunderbird Country Club in California, he won his two matches, including a singles victory over Christy O'Connor Snr.
 In the 1957 match at Lindrick Golf Club in England he won his foursomes match but lost to Eric Brown in the singles.

-Bolt's fiery disposition earned him the nickname "Thunder" and "Terrible Tommy".
+Bolt's fiery disposition earned him the nicknames "Thunder" and "Terrible Tommy".
 He was known to break clubs during rounds, and his penchant for throwing clubs led to the adoption of a rule prohibiting such behavior.
 In his later years, he admitted that a lot of his on-course eruptions were merely showmanship and that he felt they had detracted from his playing.

-Bolt was inducted into the World Golf Hall of Fame in 2002.
-He was also elected to the Arkansas Sports Hall of Fame, inducted in 2002.